89luca89/distrobox/docs/useful_tips.md

 ## Using init system inside a distrobox

-You can use an init system inside the container on supported images.
+You can use an init system inside the container.
+You can either use supported pre-created images, or have to add additional packages.

 Example of such images are:

 - docker.io/almalinux/8-init